As marketers we hit a lot of singles.

 2016 was also the year we introduced our monthly #EngageItForward post – another initiative aimed at strengthening the emotional bond between our community members.

-I positioned the post as a way to give back instead of an opportunity to for our members to gather leads (which is against our community guidelines).
+I positioned the post as a way to give back instead of an opportunity for our members to gather leads (which is against our community guidelines).

 This positioning amplified our community culture as a place to give support and gave participants the intrinsic reward of helping out others.